lopezdsr/sql-query/dependencies.md

 ## Critical Dependencies
 {:critical}

-The following dependencies of IBM Cloud SQL Query are considered critical.
+The following dependencies of {{site.data.keyword.sqlquery_short}} are considered critical.
 Any loss of connectivity or service of one of these dependencies results in a functional impact to the customer on {{site.data.keyword.sqlquery_short}}.

 Service name | Description